vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-new-stories-because-our-stories-matter.md

 – Buckminster Fuller (1895–1983)

 We face a daunting challenge.
-While the mechanics of switching to a commonwealth money system are relatively simple and easy to accom- plish, the fundamental shift from a greed and profit-based culture to a culture of caring and prosperity for all is profound.
+While the mechanics of switching to a commonwealth money system are relatively simple and easy to accomplish, the fundamental shift from a greed and profit-based culture to a culture of caring and prosperity for all is profound.
 It will meet with powerful resistance.